CortexPE/TeaSpoon/README.md

 A/N: If you don't like it / hate it, Then don't even bother using it.
 It's that simple...
 TeaSpoon was made for those who need it. :wink:

 Contributions are very welcome :smile:<br />You may contribute by opening a Pull Request and if it has been proven to be correct & working, I'll surely merge it.
+# Altay Forms
+Some boring developers using boring Altay but they form plugin are essential?

-__[Discord Group to 'talk-to-a-human-for-support' and for questions](https://discord.gg/t5NsTyj)__
+Np, just change "pocketmine\form" namespace to "CortexPE\form" and stay use PMMP and TeaSpoon for best performance __[Discord Group to 'talk-to-a-human-for-support' and for questions](https://discord.gg/t5NsTyj)__

 # Installation